QubitProducts/bapistrano/README.md

 {
   "bap": {
     "bucket": "ui",
     "region": "eu-west-1",       # default is us-west-1
     "distDir": "build",          # default is `.`
     "uploadTo": "ui/app",        # default is package.json#name
     "build": false,              # default is "npm run build" "clean": false,              # default is "npm run clean" "notify": 'make slack',      # default is false "keepReleases": 5,           # default is -1, which keeps all releases "keepUploads": 5,            # default is 5
-    "releaseBranches": [        # default is ["master"]
+    "private": ["*.js.map"],     # default is [], which means make all files public "releaseBranches": [         # default is ["master"]
       "master",
       "next"
     ]